TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/Azure-Activity-Log.md

 - It doesn’t include read operations (GET)

-- It also logs Azure role assignments (the operation to assign resource permissions to identities)
+- It also logs Azure role assignments (the operation to assign resource permissions to identities).

+- If a resource is not available, an “unavailable” status notification will be logged in activity logs.

+- If a service health incident/notification occurs, an event is automatically logged in activity logs by the Azure platform under this category.

+- The start and status of all autoscaling events are logged in Activity logs.

+- If an issue is detected by Security Center, a notification will be logged in activity logs.

 **How to combine Activity log to other services**